anthr76/infra/clusters/README.md

 ## Overview

-My at home or for-home Kubernetes cluster written in a declarative state using GitOps + Terraform.
+My at home or for-home Kubernetes clusters written in a declarative state using GitOps + Terraform.

 Clusters are provisioned with [Matchbox](https://github.com/poseidon/matchbox) over iPXE using terraform on [Typhoon](https://github.com/anthr76/typhoon).
 I use a slightly modified version of Typhoon to better suite at home usage.
 Folders contained in clusters represent different sites in which clusters reside.